florian-beetz/bachelor-thesis/thesis.md

 ```

 Another problem in the tool support for +JPMS is Gradle itself.
 Gradle supports
-running automated unit tests which is executed by default on every build.
+running automated unit tests which are executed by default on every build on
+JabRef's +CI server.
 However, there is an unfixed bug in Gradle^[[https://github.com/gradle/gradle/issues/4974](https://github.com/gradle/gradle/issues/4974)]
 that causes errors when the wide adopted logging library *+SLF4J* (Simple Logging
 Facade for Java) is used in the tests with Java 9.